-These scholarships are available to graduating high school seniors and current undergraduate and graduate students planning to attend, and be a full-time student at, an accredited 2 or 4-year college or university, vocational school, trade school, technical school or certificate program.
-Part-time students are not eligible for any Foundation scholarships and should not complete the application.
+These scholarships are available to graduating high school seniors and current undergraduate and graduate students planning to attend an accredited 2 or 4-year college or university, vocational school, trade school, technical school or certificate program as a full-time student.

 You may apply for up to four scholarships and may potentially win a maximum of two.

 After you submit your application, you will receive a confirmation email at the email address you provided in your online registration.

 No – The scholarship application process is now completely online, and no paper applications will be accepted for consideration.
 All supporting documents should be submitted electronically using the online application system.

 Once inside the online application, students can either upload the required documents from their own computer or generate an email request for materials from the appropriate reference (a guidance counselor, teacher, etc.).
 Students who do not have a copy of their required student materials should use the “Email Request” function within the application and complete the corresponding section of the application.
 Again, no paper application materials will be accepted, and all components of the application are to be submitted electronically.